Items digitised from Rare Books collections

 'Aesop's Fables' put into Scots by 15th-century poet Robert Henryson.

-Our rare copy of the first book printed with moveable type.
+Our rare copy of the first book printed in Europe with moveable type.

 Poems, chiefly in the Scottish dialect